-Victoria A. Diedrichs
+Victoria A. Diedrichs, PhD, CCC-SLP

 Assistant Professor & Speech-Language Pathologist